datajoint/datajoint-docs/src/community/support.md

   + [Sign up for Office Hours!](https://docs.google.com/forms/d/e/1FAIpQLSeMhZtzQQWB47I8HfPcJ5_pFyMhZO284PLIblDfshe30dEuXw/viewform)

-For fully managed services, we invite you to visit the [DataJoint Solutions](https://www.datajoint.com/solutions) page and request more information.
+For fully managed services, we invite you to visit [DataJoint](https://www.datajoint.com) for solutions and request more information.